licosan/sparc_doc/md_docs/index.md

 * `Truly detached`
     - Your application boots, and serves all its different URLs without the help of a backend server.
 Only static files are used.
-Backend server is only there to answer to AJAX requests.
+    The backend server is only there to answer to AJAX requests.

 * `Small footprint, fast serving`
-    - Loads only what you need, just whene you need it: Scripts and Assets ( like images, fonts, css, ...) are loaded only once (clever non-browser caching), only when needed (lazy-loading).
+    - Loads only what you need, just when you need it: Scripts and Assets (images, fonts, css, ...) are loaded only once (clever non-browser caching), only when needed (lazy-loading).
+    - **Load few** and small components from the server,
+    - Have a **small footprint** in the bowser memory,
+    - **Minimal code exposure:** Expose to he user only the javascript code that this user needs and no more.

 * `Clever Loading`
     - Scripts can depend on other scripts and on Assets.
 Define your dependency trees in clear JSON files, and Sparc will make sure everything your script needs is loaded beforehand.
-It will also optimize the loading by loading several things in parallel, but only where there is no risk to break a dependency.
+    - The loading is also optimized by loading several things in parallel, but only where there is no risk to break a dependency.

 * `Powerful URL Routing`
     - Sparc lets you define route patterns in readable JSON files.